Explaining low l anomalies in the CMB power spectrum with resonant superstring excitations during inflation: Fit to the CMB

 Figure \ref{fig:2} similarly illustrates the derived {\it EE} CMB power spectrum based upon the fits to the {\it TT} power spectrum shown in Figure \ref{fig:1}.
 Although this fit is not optimized, and the uncertainty in the data is large, there is a reduction in total $\chi^2$ by $\Delta \chi^2 = -5$ for the line with resonant superstring creation.
 Hence, the {\it EE} spectrum is at least consistent with this paradigm and in fact slightly favors it.

 Under the assumption that the model errors are independent and obey a normal distribution, then the Bayesian information criterion (BIC) can be written \cite{Mathews15} in terms of $\Delta \chi^2$ as $\Delta$BIC$ \approx \Delta \chi^2 + (p \cdot \ln{n})$, where $p$ is the number of parameters in the test and $n$ is the number of points in the observed data.
 When selecting the best model, the lowest BIC is preferred since the BIC is an increasing function of both the error variance and the number of new degrees of freedom $p$.
 In other words, the unexplained variation in the dependent variable and the number of explanatory variables increase the value of BIC.
 Hence, a negative $\Delta$BIC implies either fewer explanatory variables, a better fit, or both.
 For the $\approx 140$ data points in the range of the fits of Figure \ref{fig:1} plus \ref{fig:2}, the inferred total improvement is $\Delta \chi^2 = -14$ with the introduction of 3 new parameters.
 This corresponds to a $\Delta$BIC$ = +0.8$.
 Generally, $\Delta$BIC$>2$ is required to be considered evidence against a particular model.
 Hence, one must conclude that although the fit including the superstring resonances produces an improvement in $\chi^2$, it is statistically equivalent to the simple power-law fit.
 Nevertheless, it is worthwhile to examine the possible physical meaning of the deduced parameters.
+Based upon our fit to the three possible resonances in the CMB, we deduce from Eqs.~(\ref{ratio2-20}) and (\ref{ratio20-60}) the following ratio of excited states: $ \frac{M^2(\ell^*=2)}{M^2({\ell=20})} \equiv {\cal R}_{+1} = 1.024 \pm 0.050$.
+Surprisingly, we also obtain $\frac{M^2(\ell^*=20)}{M^2({\ell=60})} \equiv {\cal R}_{-1} = 1.024 \pm 0.030$.
+Hence we deduce that there is a regular spacing in the mass spectrum of these three states.\\*